gcobb321/icloud3_v3_docs/docs/chapters/8_sample-automation-scripts.md

 # Sample Automations & Scripts

-The following automations and scripts are one example of how I My setup is using using iCloud3 for presence detection.
+The following automations and scripts are one example of how I am using iCloud3 for presence detection.
 Specifically, these show how I open my garage door when I arrive home.

 I have an ESP32 running ESPHome that is connected to my garage door that creates several HA entities:

 - *switch.garage_door* - Opens and closes it just like a wall mounted switch.
-- *sensor.garage_door* - Detects if the door is open or closed.
+- *cover.garage_door* - Detects if the door is open or closed.
 - *sensor.garage_door_distance* - Measures where the door is when it is opening or closing

 I use several entities: